mgracer7795/dsc-phase-2-project-v3/dsc-phase-2-project-v3/READMEP2.md

 # Analayzing Movie Data from IMBD

 # Overview
+The prupose of this project was to assess historical movie box office data to recommend a course of strategy for a new entrant in the film industry.
+We wanted to understand which kinds of movie studios performed best at the box office, and what characteristics these studios embodied, and whether or not seasonality affected box office success.

 This project involves comprehensive tasks such as analyzing datasets from the IMBD that were shared in zip file.
 We had to unpack the tables of the sql file and then merge several tables together.
 Then we sorted through the data to find the best movies for each genre.
 Our primary objective was to be able to present these best movies to a company so they can research the best directors from the data and study how they made their mission come to fruition.